WEDU: New ventures and new fiscal battles

-The task of righting the ship at WEDU fell to the next general manager: Richard "Dick" Lobo, who came out of retirement after a lengthy career in commercial TV news and management.
+The task of turning WEDU around fell to the next general manager: Richard "Dick" Lobo, who came out of retirement after a lengthy career in commercial TV news and management.
 Under Lobo, WEDU repaired its financial standing and increased revenue from corporate underwriting.
 An increased use of freelance producers and a side business of renting studio space so guests on national TV programs could appear live using WEDU's satellite uplink contributed to this improvement.
 Gulf Coast Journal, a weekly magazine program hosted by former NBC News reporter Jack Perkins, aired on the station from 2004 to 2012.
-In 2006, WEDU won a $1 million donation from the Joy McCann Foundation, the single largest contribution in station history, which was divided among a local programming endowment, production equipment, and literacy outreach programs for children.
+In 2006, WEDU won a $1 million donation from the Joy McCann Foundation, the single largest contribution in the station's history, which was divided among a local programming endowment, production equipment, and literacy outreach programs for children.

 In the late 2000s, the relationship between WEDU and WUSF-TV, which had remained cordial for decades, deteriorated again.
 One notable incident involved WUSF selling videos of The Lawrence Welk Show during a pledge drive, hours before Welk aired regularly on WEDU.
 WUSF-TV management took umbrage at PBS designating channel 16 a secondary station, saying their increased reliance on local programming led to the unfavorable label from PBS.
 Bright House Networks, the primary cable provider in the Tampa Bay area, exacerbated the strife by exercising a contract in its clause with PBS stations and relegating WUSF-TV, but not WEDU, to a tier where not all subscribers could see it.
 The relationship was repaired again a year later, when managers of both stations agreed to collaborate on programming as well as a jointly produced fundraising night.

 Lobo announced his retirement in September 2009.
 His replacement was Susan Howarth, who had left WCET in Cincinnati in 2008 upon its merger with ThinkTV of nearby Dayton.
 Howarth sought to increase the station's local programming and digital presence.
 Howarth was forced to confront new budget challenges when governor Rick Scott vetoed a funding package for public broadcasting.
 Between 2007 and 2011, the station's annual budget shrank from $11 million to $7 million in spite of increased programming costs.
 In 2015, a viewer left WEDU a $4 million bequest, which was used to increase staff and donate equipment to public libraries.